Your cart is currently empty!

 Is my child safe to go on a school trip?

-Care for the carer – how can parents survive?
+Care for the carer – how can I cope?

 I am sick of people telling me I should take care of myself

-If all you’ve been told about self-care is to take bubble baths, the resources mentioned above will open your eyes.
+If all you've been told about self-care is to take bubble baths, my resources will open your eyes.

 Take a break from reading and listen to this podcast with Tabitha Farrar, where I discuss 'The surprising truth about care for parents and partners'.
 I hope it will make you feel understood, and will give you a boost too.